 The Great Joy of Serving Others

 Our Founders, William Henry Letterman and Charles Page Thomas Moore, possessed an intrinsic desire to care for their classmates at Jefferson College during an epidemic—and the Phi Kappa Psi Fraternity was born out of this concept.
-We are connected to our philanthropic past with the efforts of our 90,000+ members who impact the world around them.
-Phi Kappa Psi members are committed to our maxim of The Great Joy of Serving Others by addressing issues of poverty in our local communities.
+Today, Phi Kappa Psi members remain committed to our maxim The Great Joy of Serving Others by addressing issues of poverty in our local communities.
 You can learn more about the poverty focus by navigating to this page.

-- Community Service: Members get hands-on with their community, providing a needed service.
-Examples of these types of projects include building a community garden, mentoring children of a local school or helping to build a home for a low-income family.
-Want to recommend a non-profit for our members to serve at?
+- Community Service: Members get hands-on, providing a needed service within their community.
+Examples of these types of projects include building a community garden, mentoring children from a local school or helping to build a home for a low-income family.
+Want to recommend a non-profit for our members to serve?
 Use this form to make a recommendation.

 - Advocacy: When Philanthropy is done correctly, our members are passionate about the mission of their charity of choice.
 They are mutually invested in the organization’s success.
 Combined with performing service and raising funds, advocacy demonstrates a level of care that creates a deep meaningful connection between the chapter and the cause they choose to champion.